DefNu1l/confparse/README.md

 `configcleanup`

+Parameters:
+- `storage`: pointer to the previous defined array of structs
+- `count`: expected number of entries (lines) for iterate to free

 Description:

 `configinit` will allocate memory for the current structure and returns a pointer to it.
-The configcleanup function is used to free the previous allocated memory when there is no need anymore.
+This `needs to be freed` and the configcleanup function is used to free the previous allocated memory when there is no need anymore.

 ### Example